 It’s a mixed bag of information on TikTok.
 There are some truly helpful hacks and, dare we say it, life-changing nuggets of information - how to make the green goddess salad, is prime fodder - a healthy salad that went viral on TikTok and now the rest of the world is making and eating.
+Wondering what is skin cycling?
+That's another TikTok trend we're happy to get behind.
 But there’s also a lot of stuff that’s not great - skincare hacks that doctors say no to for example.
 The latest one that’s got everyone talking?
 The internal shower.
 No, it’s not some new sex fetish - this is a three-ingredient drink that is meant to cleanse and detox your insides, reducing bloating along the way.
 With just three ingredients it’s meant to keep you regular.
 We get a nutritionist to tell us whether TikTok’s internal shower drink is healthy and, of course, we try it for ourselves.

 What are chia seeds?

 They’re very similar in look and feel to poppy seeds and linseeds - teeny, tiny black seeds that don’t look like they do a great deal if we’re being totally honest.
 But looks can be deceiving.
 “Chia seeds are a nutritional powerhouse,” says nutritionist, Kim Pearson.
 “They are a fantastic source of fibre providing around 35g per 100g and fibre is well known for its gut health benefits and can help to get things moving if you're struggling with constipation.
 Many of us don't get the recommended 30g a day but adding chia seeds to your diet will help boost your intake.
 They're a source of protein and unlike many seeds which mostly provide omega 6, chia seeds provide a good amount of Omega 3 essential fats.
 They're also a source of the vital minerals magnesium, calcium and iron.”

 According to Gioffre, the recipe for the internal shower drink is: